pyeventsourcing/esdbclient/README.md

 The optional `max_retry_count` argument is a Python `int` which sets the number of times the server will retry to send an event.
 The default value of `max_retry_count` is `10`.

-The optional `min_checkpoint_count` argument is a Python `int` which sets a lower limit for recording acknowledgements and negative acknowledgements on the server.
+The optional `min_checkpoint_count` argument is a Python `int` which sets the minimum number of "acknowledgements" (acks) received by the server before the server may record the acknowledgements.
 The default value of `min_checkpoint_count` is `10`.

-The optional `max_checkpoint_count` argument is a Python `int` which sets an upper limit for recording acknowledgements and negative acknowledgements on the server.
-The default value of `max_checkpoint_count` is `10`.
+The optional `max_checkpoint_count` argument is a Python `int` which sets the maximum number of "acknowledgements" (acks) received by the server before the server must record the acknowledgements.
+The default value of `max_checkpoint_count` is `1000`.

-The optional `min_checkpoint_count` argument is a Python `int` which sets a lower limit for recording acknowledgements and negative acknowledgements on the server.
-The default value of `min_checkpoint_count` is `10`.

-The optional `max_checkpoint_count` argument is a Python `int` which sets an upper limit for recording acknowledgements and negative acknowledgements on the server.
-The default value of `max_checkpoint_count` is `10`.
+The optional `checkpoint_after` argument is a Python `float` which sets the maximum duration in seconds between recording "acknowledgements" (acks).
+The default value of `checkpoint_after` is `2.0`.

 The optional `max_subscriber_count` argument is a Python `int` which sets the maximum number of concurrent readers of the persistent subscription, beyond which attempts to